-GM CEO Mary Barra Writes To Mahoning Valley students
+GM CEO Mary Barra writes to Mahoning Valley students

 GM CEO Mary Barra wrote to students in the Mahoning Valley, thanking them for sending drawings and letters to her during the holiday season that asked the automaker to invest in growing jobs at GM Lordstown.

 “Thank you for sharing your thoughts and your pictures with me.
-I see how much you care about your family, friends, and community, and I understand why you are sad and worried.
-I want you to know I care about them, and about you,” CEO Barra writes.
+I see how much you care about your family, friends and community, and I understand why you are sad and worried.
+I want you to know I care about them, and about you,” Barra wrote.

-“We talked to a General Motors representative and he said they looked at every drawing and read every letter.
-The letter from CEO Barra is to all the students at our schools in the Mahoning Valley who stepped up for workers.
-We are grateful to them, their families, their teachers and administrators,” said Terry Armstrong, Superintendent of the Lordstown Local School District.

-Bob Hannon, president of United Way of Youngstown and the Mahoning Valley, said previously that the loss of jobs at GM Lordstown could affect the United Way.

-GM has announced it plans to idle five of its North American plants, including the Lordstown complex.
+In November, GM announced it plans to idle five of its North American plants, including the Lordstown complex.
 The automaker also will stop making the Lordstown-built Chevrolet Cruze; the plant is “unallocated” after March 1, meaning there is not another product lined up to make.
 Whether that shutdown will be permanent is not yet clear and likely will be determined during negotiations between the corporation and the United Auto Workers union next year.
 Layoffs are estimated to be about 1,500 jobs.

-In addition, 468 people lost their jobs after Northside Regional Medical Center’s Sept.
-20 closure.
+“We talked to a General Motors representative, and he said they looked at every drawing and read every letter.
+The letter from CEO Barra is to all the students at our schools in the Mahoning Valley who stepped up for workers.
+We are grateful to them, their families, their teachers and administrators,” said Terry Armstrong, superintendent of the Lords-town School District.

+The Drive it Home Ohio campaign is a grass-roots coalition of business, labor and elected leaders who have come together to urge General Motors to reinvest in keeping the GM Lords-town manufacturing facility open.

+Bob Hannon, president of United Way of Youngstown and the Mahoning Valley, said previously that the loss of jobs at GM Lordstown could affect United Way and the community agencies that it helps to fund.

 “Right now GM corporate is committed to supporting us for two years,” Hannon said.
 “But unless something changes, we anticipate a significant impact on the United Way.”